Ben Nelson reflects on his first self-drive safari in Zambia

 I'm not against flying into lodges; I quite like this too, and we can arrange this for you.
 However, I think it's fair to say that you can't fly into two lodges and say you've seen a country.

 I digress, what did I think of my Zambia Self-Drive?

 What did I expect?

 I knew that Zambia was home to some of Africa's best and lesser travelled National Parks; South Luangwa and Lower Zambezi most notably.
 These excited me.
-In South Luangwa, I was due to stay at some new remote campsites we had heard of and visit a selection of Robin Pope and Norman Carr camps.
+In South Luangwa I was due to stay at some new remote campsites that we had heard of, and visit a selection of Robin Pope and Norman Carr camps.
 I couldn't wait.

 Robin Pope and Norman Carr are companies respectfully named after their founders who pioneered the safari experience in this region and reimagined the walking safari.
 They are safari heroes in this part of the world.

 What I had been told but didn't quite comprehend, was that you had a few long drives between the National Parks and that I would have to stay at a few properties and treat them as pitstops.
 No problem I thought, I would get those out of the way and enjoy the highlights.
 Easy.

 It's hard to put this in order, but